andrewthad/rdkafka-api/README.md

   have been deleted.
 * This library dynamically links against lz4
 * All source files have been renamed with an `hs_` prefix
+* All unit tests have been removed from lbrdkafka source code

 The version of rdkafka is 1.9.2, the last stable release in the 1.x series.